marcinjahn/technology-notebook/src/docs/programming/angular/ngrx.md

 type of `action.payload` based on the `case` that we're currently in.
 We don't need to manually cast anything.
 :::

+It's important to mention that reducers are very limited in what they actually do.
+They should first of all take care of the store.
+They should not interact with the ourside world.
+Things such as network requests, accessing storage, etc.
+- these should be left to [effects](#side-effects).

 ### Store Type